Famous Painters – Hand-Painted Reproductions

 All our works are hand-painted in oil on canvas, with a certificate of authenticity.
 They are in no way a digital print.
 Each painting is unique.

-Can I choose the format or the frame?
+Can I choose the size or the frame?

-Yes, we offer customizable sizes (from 30x40 cm to 120x160 cm) and a selection of premium frames.
-This allows you to adapt the artwork to your space.
+Yes, we offer customizable sizes (from 30x40 cm to 120x160 cm) and a selection of high-end frames.
+You can thus adapt the artwork to your space.

 What is the manufacturing and delivery time?